 These two components are bound together to create a

-CRISPR-Cas9 allows researchers to insert another DNA sequence into the location of the knock out.
-This results in a desired DNA mutation.
+CRISPR-Cas9 allows researchers to insert another DNA sequence into the location of the knockout.
+This results in the desired DNA mutation.

 “Now geneticists have a very precise not to mention extraordinarily cheap and easy to use tool which can locate, cut, deactivate, activate or rewrite any sequence of DNA that they want in a living cell.”